Pegmode/lsdPack2GBS/README.md

 Project to write a .gbs converter for LSDJ.
 Currently investigating if this is possible.
 Currently there are issues with players playing back the exported .gbs. **Currently exports a usable .gbs but there are issues.**

 ## build
-warning: this is in a very rough state
+warning: this is in a very rough experimental state

 1. use [lsdpack](https://github.com/jkotlinski/lsdpack) to generate song data.
 2. edit `SECTION "SONG_LOCATIONS",ROM0` in the exported .s file to `SECTION "SONG_LOCATIONS",ROM0[$470]`